 Step 12 – To determine whether the squash is done, you should be able to insert a fork easily into the yellow meat of the squash.
 In addition, feel free to top with nuts, seeds, cheese, or anything else you would like.
 The pictures in this post have cashew cheese and green onion mixed in.
 Highly recommend!

 Step 13 – The squash will be hot right out of the oven!
 And due to its shape, it will take a little time to cool!
 Kick back, relax, have some wine, let the flavors meld together and then enjoy!

-Note: The squash can be a little difficult to reheat due to their shape.
+Tips for leftovers: The squash can be a little difficult to reheat due to their shape.
 I recommend warming up with squash by itself a little first in the microwave.
 Then add the vegetables and microwave some more so that all the ingredients are at about the same temperature!